Aroxed/firebase-basics/README.md

 2. Enable the following services in your Firebase project:
    - Authentication (Email/Password and Google)
    - Realtime Database
-   - Cloud Messaging, only if you want to experiment with notification tokens
 3. Get your Firebase web app configuration from Project Settings
 4. Put that configuration in `firebase-config.js`, including `databaseURL`
 5. Set up Firebase Realtime Database rules to allow authenticated users to read/write.
 These are Realtime Database rules, not Firestore rules: